DataSpell 2024.3 Help

 In order for branches to be grouped, prefixes in branches' names should be separated with forward slashes /.
 For example, jd/2023.1.

-To stop grouping branches by prefix or to hide the Recent node, click the Gear icon Settings in the upper-right corner of the Branches popup and then deselect the Group by Prefix or the Show Recent Branches options.
+To stop grouping branches by prefix or to hide the Recent or Tags nodes, click the Gear icon Settings in the upper-right corner of the Branches popup and then deselect the Group by Prefix, the Show Recent Branches, or the Show Tags options.

 Group by Prefix option in the Branches popup